orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - Theorem Proving System
 - Analyses and injection of existing binaries/programming languages.
 - `ray` CLI
-- IntelliJ & VS Code extension
+- IntelliJ & VS Code extension (Can we use a popup window/context on the side to have interactive graphs?)

 ---